Hsu King-shing

-Joseph Hsu King-shing also transliterated as Hsu King-Seng (1910s to 11 February 1986) was a Chinese professional footballer and football manager.
+Joseph Hsu King-shing also transliterated as Hsu King-Seng (1910s to 11 February 1986) was a Chinese professional football player and manager.
 Born in Shanghai, Hsu moved to Hong Kong to continue his professional career and never returned to the mainland China to play nor coach.
 He coached both Hong Kong and Republic of China (Taiwan), as well as managed Singtao for more than a decade.

 Hsu was nicknamed Left-foot King (左腳王) during his career.

 Club career

 Hsu started his career in Shanghai.
 Due to the Second Sino-Japanese War, Hsu, along his international teammate, Liu Shih-Tsan, left for Hong Kong to continue his career.

 He played for Kowloon Chinese in 1937–38 season; Eastern in 1939–40, 1940–41 and 1941–42 season as well as the scratch team of South China in May 1941 for off-season friendlies.

 His career was interrupted during Japanese occupation of Hong Kong from December 1941 to 1945.

 After the war, he was a player for Singtao as a midfielder from 1947 to 1948 and again in May 1950 as a member of a scratch team for friendly matches He also played for Singtao in 1951–52 season to 1953–54 season.

 He also played for St Joseph's in 1948–49 season and Kwong Wah in 1950–51 season.